Register to vote

 It is possible to let someone else vote for you.
 This is called a ‘proxy vote’.
 The person you choose must vote for the candidate you want.

-For the Parliamentary (general) election on Thursday 8 June 2017 the deadline will be Wednesday 31 May.
+For the Parliamentary (general) election on Thursday 8 June 2017 the deadline will be 5pm on Wednesday 31 May.

 Medical and employment emergencies and proxy votes